dd9jn/rfc4880bis/crypto-refresh.md

 ## Public-Key Encrypted Session Key Packets (Tag 1)

-A Public-Key Encrypted Session Key packet holds the session key used to encrypt a message.
 Zero or more Public-Key Encrypted Session Key packets and/or Symmetric-Key Encrypted Session Key packets may precede an encryption container (i.e. a Symmetrically Encrypted Integrity Protected Data packet, an AEAD Encrypted Data packet, or --- for historic data --- a Symmetrically Encrypted Data packet), which holds an encrypted message.
 The message is encrypted with the session key, and the session key is itself encrypted and stored in the Encrypted Session Key packet(s).
 The encryption container is preceded by one Public-Key Encrypted Session Key packet for each OpenPGP key to which the message is encrypted.